-We have just begun to support Tim & Hannah and their work for Latin Link in Brazil.
+We support Tim & Hannah and their work for Latin Link in Brazil.

 Hannah is the neice of one of our members and it is great to be able to offer suport to someone known to us.
-Tim & Hannah (& new addition, baby Rita) visited the fellowship one Sunday morning recently and so we were able to spend time hearing about their work in both Brazil and South Sudan.
+Tim & Hannah (& new addition, baby Rita) visited the fellowship earlier in the year and so we were able to spend time hearing about their work in both Brazil and South Sudan.

 The family have now returned to Brazil (7th Jul) and we will continue to support them financially and through prayer for their work in a new area.
 We will publish regular updates from them and indications for prayer.

 322 years ago, Zumbi - the Paramount Chief of the most famous of quilombos, Palmares - fought his final fight against Portuguese-backed mercenaries.
 For a hundred years or so his community (at its height around 20,000 people spread over 1,100 square leagues – the size of a small state) defended themselves against slaveowners and forces backed by the Portuguese crown.
 He is now celebrated as a national Brazilian hero representing black resistance to slavery and racism.
 The month of November is dedicated to celebrating black consciousness and Zumbi’s death is commemorated on 20 November.